Coat of arms of Togo

 The coat of arms of Togo was adopted on 14 March 1962.
-Since this Togolese national symbol does not follows the rules of heraldry for a traditional coat of arms, then it could be considered a national emblem instead (national emblem of Togo).
+Since this Togolese national symbol does not follows the rules of heraldry for a traditional coat of arms, then it could be considered a national emblem instead.

 In the device, two standing red lions are to be seen, which symbolize the bravery of the people.
 Both lions are armed with bow and arrow, symbolizing a call for all citizens to be active in the defence of freedom of the country.
 Between the lions, a golden shield with the letters RT (République Togolaise) is displayed.
 Above it, the flag of Togo is displayed twice.
 On a ribbon stands Togo's motto: "Travail, Liberté, Patrie" (Work, Liberty, Homeland).

 After Togo's 1991 National Conference, multiple versions of this emblem proliferated, even within the Togolese government.
 In June 2008, however, a Constitutional Court decision clarified which version was correct.

 Official blazon

 The coat of arms of the Republic of Togo consists of the following: